|

 Overcoming Adversity: thrive to 2030!

 Every decade or so, a major global economic adjustment occurs.
-Unlike the Wall Street crash of 1987, the Y2K computer scare, and the GFC of 2008, the pandemic of 2020 generated a global health crisis, leading to catastrophic consequences for businesses, economies and nations. thrive2030 explores how to build resilience, tenacity and adaptability to minimise distruption and mainain your brilliance. |
+Unlike the Wall Street crash of 1987, the Y2K computer scare, and the GFC of 2008, the pandemic of 2020 and the Russia-Ukraine and Israel-Gaza wars have presented catastrophic consequences for businesses, economies and nations. thrive2030 explores how to build resilience, tenacity and adaptability to minimise disruption and maintain your brilliance. |

 |